Octavio4422/Octavio4422/README.md

-# Hi there, I'm Octavio
+# Hi there, I'm Octavio !

-## I'm a FullStack Developer, Student, and a Technology Enthusiast!!
+I'm a FullStack developer, student, and a technology enthusiast looking for his first experiences in a professional environment !

 ### :zap: Languages and Tools: